nathanlane/nathanlane.github.io/scripts/README.md

 Older one-shot migration tools live in `scripts/archive/` and are not part of the standard workflow.

+One exception to "runs from a clean clone": `sync-assistant-docs.mjs` reads its source from the gitignored `.private/` overlay, so `generate:assistant-docs` and `check:assistant-docs` only work for contributors who have that companion repo checked out.
+This is why they are deliberately not part of `validate` or CI.

 ## Active entrypoints

 | Script | Purpose | Command |